xabbu42/Master/arbeit.md

 * $R2$: $A ⊢ c:A$, if $A$ is an axiom $A0-A4$ and $c$ a proof constant
         (Axiom Necessitation)

-A Hilbert style derivation $d$ is sequence of formulas $A_0, ...
-A_n$ such that any formula is either an axiom A0-A4 or derived from earlier formulas by a rule R1 or R2.
+A Hilbert style derivation $d$ from a set of assumptions $Γ$ is a sequence of formulas $A_0, ...
+A_n$ such that any formula is either an axiom A0-A4, a formula $A ∈ Γ$ or derived from earlier formulas by a rule R1 or R2.
+The notation $Γ ⊢_{LP} A$ means that a LP derivation from assumptions $Γ$ ending in $A$ exists.
+We also write $⊢_{LP} A$ or
+$LP ⊢ A$ if a derivation for $A$ without any assumptions exists.

 When formulating such derivations, we will introduce propositional tautologies without derivation and use the term propositional reasoning for any use of modus ponens together with a propositional tautology.
 This is of course correct as axioms A0 together with the modus ponens rule R1 are a complete Hilbert style system for classical propositional logic.
 Its easy to see by a simple complete induction on the proof length that this derivations do not introduce any new terms not already occurring in the final propositional tautology.

 \Begin{definition}[Constant Specification]
 A *constant specification* $CS$ is a set of of formulas of the form